Lucandi/Lucandi/README.md

 - 💞️ I’m looking to collaborate on As many projects as I can.
 - 📫 How to reach me ... lucandfc@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
-I like to bake exquisite cakes and also to produce music.
+I like to bake exquisite cakes, to produce music and also heavy lifting.

 <!---
 Lucandi/Lucandi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.